Hamilton Halton Construction Association Ontario Architecture

 James Morden built the first grist and saw mill in 1799 at the crossing of Spencer Creek and the Dundas Road.
 In 1800 the mill was purchased by Richard Hatt who renamed it the Dundas Mill.
 Wheat was the major crop of the agricultural settlers in the area, and mills in both Dundas and Ancaster prospered.

 By 1812 there were 200 people living in Dundas along the four main streets; Dundas (Governor's Road) Hatt, York, and Hare (later King Street).
 Road connections improved over the next 40 years allowing further commerce and travel.
-In addition, the Desjardin Canal, started by Pierre Desjardin and finished by Alexis Begue in 1837, allowed schooners and steamers into the Dundas basin making it the head of navigation for Lake Ontario shipping, connecting the produce from points west to the markets at points east and south.
+In addition, the Desjardins Canal, started by Pierre Desjardins and finished by Alexis Begue in 1837, allowed schooners and steamers into the Dundas basin making it the head of navigation for Lake Ontario shipping, connecting the produce from points west to the markets at points east and south.
 Lumber and flour mills flourished along with distilleries and breweries.

 By 1840, Dundas was the major shipping point in the area.
 Manufacturing establishments moved to the downtown area closer to the shipping.
 Tanneries provided leather goods while paper goods, furniture and carriages were produced from local lumber.
 The two mainstays of Dundas manufacturing also started in this era: textiles and foundries.
 The Dundas Forge building (1846) dates from this period.
 By 1851 Dundas had a population of 3,517.
 The town included a post office, a registry office, a courthouse, a jail, and nine churches.